snitkofb/bio193/README.md

 *sampipe* is a commandline zsh script to run several steps of samtools on a given file while saving intermediate files, all with a single command

+*DE* is a folder containing the differential expression spreadsheets used as the basis for final data analysis with select annotations.

 Alignment Statistics was generated with bowtie2 based on my commands described in the Methods Section

 convert.py was written entirely by myself